 Central Vascular Access Device (CVAD): Flushing

-A CVAD should be flushed as often as your doctor tells you, to keep it clear of blood and prevent clotting.
-If it ends in more than one line (lumen), flush them in the same order each time.
+A CVAD should be flushed as often as your care team tells you, to keep it clear of blood and prevent clotting.
+If the CVAD has more than one line (lumen), flush them in the same order each time.
 Depending on the type you have, you will flush it with either heparin or saline solution.
-Your doctor or nurse will probably give you supplies and instructions on how to flush it.
+Your care team will probably give you supplies and instructions on how to flush it.
 A nurse may come to your home to help you at first.

 You will usually lie down when you flush the line.
 This helps prevent air from getting into your vein.

-1. Be sure you have all your supplies ready.
-These may include the heparin or saline solution, syringes, needleless injection cannulas, alcohol swabs, and a disposal box.
-What you need will vary with the type you have.
+Be sure you have all your supplies ready.
+These may include the heparin or saline solution, syringes, needleless injection cannulas, alcohol pads, clean disposable gloves, and a disposal box.
+What you need will vary with the type of CVAD you have.
 You may have syringes that are already filled with the solution (preloaded).

-2. Wash your hands with soap and water for 15 to 30 seconds.
-Dry them with paper towels.
+2. Wash your hands with soap and water for at least 20 seconds.
+Be sure to wash between your fingers and under your fingernails.
+Dry your hands with paper towels.

-3. Wipe the stopper of the heparin or saline solution bottle with an alcohol swab for 15 to 30 seconds.
+4. Clean the rubber lid of the heparin or saline solution bottle with an alcohol pad for 15 to 30 seconds.

-4. Remove the cover from the syringe, and twist the needle or cannula on to it.
+5. Remove the cover from the syringe, and twist the needle or needleless cannula onto it.
 (It may already be attached.)

-6. Pull back the plunger of the syringe, and draw air into the syringe equal to the amount of heparin or saline solution you are using.
+7. Pull back the plunger of the syringe.
+Draw air into the syringe equal to the amount of heparin or saline solution you are using.

-12. Fill other syringes if you need to flush more than one lumen.
+13. Fill other syringes in the same way if you need to flush more than one line.
+You will use one syringe per line.

 Flushing the line

-1. Use an alcohol swab to rub the cap of the line you want to flush.
-Rub for 15 to 30 seconds, and then let the cap dry.
+1. Use an alcohol pad to clean the cap of the line you want to flush.
+Clean for 15 to 30 seconds, and then let the cap dry.

 2. Hold the end of the line so it does not touch anything.